-James Steinberg Dean, School of Advanced International Studies, Johns Hopkins University

-The Chicago Council on Global Affairs is an independent, nonpartisan organization.
+James Steinberg Dean, School of Advanced International Studies, Johns Hopkins University The Chicago Council on Global Affairs is a nonpartisan, nonprofit organization dedicated to increasing knowledge and engagement in global affairs.
 All statements of fact and expressions of opinion contained in this report are the sole responsibility of the authors and do not necessarily reflect the views of the Chicago Council on Global Affairs or of the project funders.

-Copyright \odot 2021 by the Chicago Council on Global Affairs.
+Copyright © 2022 by the Chicago Council on Global Affairs.
 All rights reserved.